survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 npm install webpack-dev-server --save-dev
 ```

 As before, this command will generate a command below the `npm bin` directory.
 You could try running *webpack-dev-server* from there.
-The quickest way to enable automatic browser refresh for our project is to run `webpack-dev-server`.
-After that, you have a development server running at `http://localhost:8080`.
+After running the WDS, you have a development server running at `http://localhost:8080`.
+Automatic browser refresh is in place now, although at a rough level.

 W> If you are using an IDE, consider enabling **save write** from its settings.
 This way WDS will be able to detect changes made to the files correctly.